Chart Color Schemes

 Dandenong North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Dandenong North has a high level of cultural diversity, with 54.0% of its population born overseas and 59.8% speaking a language other than English at home.
-Christianity is the predominant religion in Dandenong North, comprising 49.3% of people.
-Buddhism makes up 7.9%, which is lower than the Greater Melbourne average of 15.2%.
+Dandenong North has one of the most culturally diverse populations in Australia, with 54.0% of its residents born overseas and 59.8% speaking a language other than English at home.
+Christianity is the predominant religion in Dandenong North, comprising 49.3% of the population.
+However, Buddhism is notably underrepresented compared to Greater Melbourne's average, making up only 7.9%.

 Frequently Asked Questions - Diversity